| | | | | |

 Sparco Circuit II QRT seat

 As with any sim racing equipment, I recommend that you spend ample time researching a variety of trusted brands, but a bonus in this department is that you are not only limited to sim racing brands.
-You have the option of selecting real racing seats that are built for use in real-life race cars, which can be bolted onto a frame with the right seat mount.
+You have the option of selecting real racing seats that are built for use in Motorsport.
+Seats for sim racing and Motorsport seats share the same base dimensions – they’re compatible for mounting.

-Of course, some people are happy to play sim racing games from an office chair, but if you’re looking to step up your immersion levels, you can’t beat a proper bucket seat for the bolstering hip support they can provide, which is especially important if you race for more extended periods.
+Of course, some people are happy to play sim racing games from an office chair (I’ve added a few gaming chairs too), but if you’re looking to step up your immersion levels, you can’t beat a proper bucket seat for the bolstering hip support they can provide, which is especially important if you race for more extended periods.
 It will pay dividends, in the long run, to invest in a good seat.

 • Frame/shell materials (steel, fibreglass, carbon fibre)